TakuyaHiraoka/Which-Experiences-Are-Influential-for-RL-Agents/README.md

 # What is this?

-This is the source code for replicating the experiments reported in the paper ["Which Experiences Are Influential for RL Agents?
-Efficiently Estimating The Influence of Experiences."](https://arxiv.org/abs/2405.14629) [(poster)](https://drive.google.com/file/d/1EpZbWdECgLigpdKC6xWGFllVwLnd41to/view?usp=sharing)
+This is the source code for replicating the experiments reported in ["Which Experiences Are Influential for RL Agents?
+Efficiently Estimating The Influence of Experiences."](https://openreview.net/forum?id=pUvF97zAu9) [(poster)](https://drive.google.com/file/d/1EpZbWdECgLigpdKC6xWGFllVwLnd41to/view?usp=sharing)

 This codebase provides a method to estimate and disable the influence of experiences on the performance of reinforcement learning (RL) agents **WITHOUT** retraining them.
 ![Outline](figure_readme/pitod_outline.jpg)